Bevan0/bevan-transfer/README.md

 On the sending computer, run `main.py` and enter `SEND`.
 Enter the (relative) file name & path of the file to be sent.
 Next, enter the IP address of the receiving computer.
 Finally, it will confirm the file name and IP address.
 Enter `Y` to confirm and it will connect and send the file.

-Once the file transfer is complete, the sending computer will exit the program.
-The receiving computer will continue to run but it will not accept additional connections; you can exit with `CTRL+C` / equivalent in your system's CLI.
+Once the file transfer is complete, both the receiving and the sending programs will exit.

 ## License